Adoption Process For A Child Already Born

 Once you choose an adoptive family, they will travel to your town to spend time with you and your child or children.
 When you all decide you wish to move forward with an adoption, you are considered ‘matched’.
 Your Lifetime coordinator is still walking with you every step of the way.

 An attorney and counselor may be involved soon to create a transition plan for your child.
 For a very young baby, this may be a short period of time.
 For an older child, it may last over a week or two, with guidance from a counselor.
+Understand that it is highly recommended that the transition time not exceed two weeks.
 Every situation is different and your coordinator will be sure that your needs are being met too.

 During this transition time, you may meet with the attorney to learn about your rights and begin to complete the paperwork for the legal aspect of adoption.
 You may also want to schedule time to speak with the counselor or a peer counselor.